-During the development process, in addition to the peer reviews and proofreading stages, I have found usability testing of the documentation to be really helpful.
+During the development process, in addition to the peer reviews and proofreading stages, I have found usability testing of the documentation to be really helpful to gauge product onboarding usability.
 Getting early feedback from the actual users often helps identify blind spots early in the process.

 Sample Test Scenario 1

 As a user, you want to learn about X topic.
 Without using the search option, can you find the relevant section of the documentation?